Yichuans/datasheet-format-pelican-md/MD_ready/pelican_Romania - Danube Delta.md

 VISITORS AND VISITOR FACILITIES
 -------------------------------

 Under the previous regime the development of sea-coast tourism was encouraged and parts of the delta were heavily used (EEN, 1990; Pons & Pons-Ghitulescu, 1990), with up to 100,000 annual visitors, mostly concentrated at two hotels along the Sulina channel.
 This figure was confirmed by IUCN in 2008.
 Many people also camp along major channels in the summer (IUCN-EEP, 1991) and there are three campgrounds, at Chilia, Crisan and Murighiol.
 There is a Biosphere Reserve Information and Ecological Education Centre in Tulcea and a Documentation and Information Centre in Sulina.
 Riding and hiking, fishing, canoeing and boating (but not swimming) are possible.
 Eleven tourist trails have been developed (www.coastalguide).
 Permission is needed to visit the nature reserves which are closed during the bird breeding season (IUCN, 1986).
 Away from the three main channels the areas are rarely frequented (IUCN-EEP, 1991) and nature tourism has been greatly neglected.
 A detailed plan prepared in 1982 by the Institute for Research on Ecology for Tourism of the Ministry of Tourism together with the National Council for Scientific and Technical Research and the Academy of Sciences in Agriculture and Forestry was ignored.
 More recently, the beginnings of indiscriminate commercial tourism organised by numerous tourist agencies is evident (Roman, 1990a), with 40 private agencies springing up in Tulcea (IUCN-EEP, 1991).
-There is an existing visitors’ centre with visitor facilities but new centres are needed

-with improvements to the drinking water supply and waste management system (IUCN, 2006).
+There is an existing visitors’ centre with visitor facilities but new centres are neededwith improvements to the drinking water supply and waste management system (IUCN, 2006).

 SCIENTIFIC RESEARCH AND FACILITIES
 ----------------------------------